-A.4.
-Programmes, individual courses, and/or vocational and academic subject areas, including Internship/Work Placement, are managed by appropriately qualified and experienced staff.
+A.4.\ 2/3 Courses/programmes and/or academic subject areas (including research) are managed by appropriately qualified and experienced staff.

 A.4.1.
+2/3

 CVs of the relevant staff.

 A.5.
-2/3, 3# Classes are timetabled appropriately in terms of room sizes and their facilities; programmes and assignments are scheduled to provide reasonable workloads for students and staff.
-Internship/Work Placement students have suitable facilities and structured supervision arrangements are in place.
+2/3, 3# In the case of blended learning provision, classes are timetabled appropriately in terms of room sizes and their facilities, and, regardless of mode of delivery, all programmes and assignments are scheduled to provide reasonable workloads for students and staff.
+Research students have suitable facilities and structured supervision arrangements are in place.

 A.5.1.
 2/3 Current course and room timetables.
 A.5.2.
-2/3 Internship/Work Placement facilities and monitoring arrangements.
+2/3 Research facilities and supervision arrangements.

 A.6.
-2/3 Written procedures exist for the production, and conduct of, summative and formative tests/mock examinations, course work, and other assessments; there are arrangements for the secure storage of examination papers, students' scripts, and students' work.
-Supporti Supporting documentation required: A.6.1.
+2/3 Written procedures exist for the production, and conduct of, summative and formative tests/mock examinations, course work, and other assessments; there are arrangements for the secure storage of examination papers, students' scripts and work (in whatever format, including encoded electronic data).

+A.6.1.
 AF, 2/3 Written procedures for the production of examination/test papers for formative tests/mock examinations and for summative assessments if appropriate.
 A.6.2.
 AF, 2/3 Written procedures for the conduct of assessments, including invigilation arrangements and proctoring arrangements (where relevant).
 A.6.3.
 2/3 Arrangements for the receipt, from any external awarding bodies, and secure storage of examination/test papers and students' scripts, course work, and other submitted work.
 A.6.4.
-AF, 2/3 Confirmed approval of the Institution as an awarding body test/examination centre as appropriate (originals).
+AF, 2/3 Confirmed approval of the Institution as an awarding body test/examination centre as appropriate ( originals ).

+A.7.\ 3#

-A.7.
-3# New staff receive appropriate induction.
-There are appraisal/performance review and staff development systems for all staff.
+New staff receive appropriate induction.
+There are records to show appraisal/performance review and staff development systems exist for all staff.
 Staff are encouraged/supported in engaging in self-development.

-Supporti Supporting documentation required: A.7.1.
-Staff handbook.
+A.7.1.
+1 Staff handbook.
 A.7.2.
-2/3 Records to show staff have signed to confirm receipt of a copy of the staff handbook at induction.
+2/3 Records to show that staff have signed confirming receipt of a copy of the staff handbook at induction.
 A.7.3.
 2/3 Written staff induction programme.
 A.7.4.
 2/3 Appraisal/performance review system.
 A.7.5.
 2/3 Staff development policy.
 A.7.6.
 2/3 Records of staff development activities.

 A.8.
-All teaching staff are subject to review of their teaching, with a view to achieving continuous improvement of standards (this also applies to Internship/Work Placement staff).

-A.8.1.
-3 Written procedures for the monitoring of the delivery of the vocational and academic programme (teaching quality) and/or the review of scholarly activity.
+3# All teaching staff are subject to review of their teaching (that is, delivery of the academic programme), their curriculum development activities, and their assignment marking with a view to achieving continuous improvement of standards.
+Research staff are reviewed on their scholarly activity (including papers written and presented at suitable conferences).
+Support Supporting documentation required: A.8.1.
+2/3 Written procedures for the monitoring of the delivery of the academic programme and curriculum development and/or the review of scholarly activity.
 A.8.2.
-3 Records of monitoring of the delivery of the vocational and academic programme.
+2/3 Records of monitoring of the delivery of the academic programme.
 A.8.3.
-Records of Internship/Work Placement supervision.
+2/3 Records of: published papers and presentations; citations; funding awarded; successful research supervision.

 A.9.
-Copyright regulations are observed.
+2/3 Copyright regulations are observed.

+Supporti ng documentation required:

 A.9.1.
-A copyright licence or equivalent (where possible) and/or suitable copyright notices at photocopiers.
+AF, 2/3 A copyright licence or equivalent (where possible) and/or suitable copyright notices at photocopiers.
+(In the UK copyright regulations are overseen by the Copyright Licensing Authority, the CLA.)

 A.10.
-2/3

-Data protection requirements are observed.
+2/3 Data protection requirements are observed.
+Supporting documentation required: A.10.1.
+AF, 2/3 Registration with your local Data Protection Compliance Office, or equivalent.

-A.10.1.
-Procedures and protocols for protecting data relating to employees and students (in some countries formal registration is a local requirement).

-Indicators of commendable provision in relation to Sub-Areas of Operation A2, A4, A7, and A8 are:
+\Indicators of commendable provision in relation to Sub-Areas of Operation A2, A4, A7, and A8 are: